rdwrome/cppfa24/README.md

 # audio-visual programming in C++

 ## Unison Topics
-- class overview and oF philosophy
+- overview and oF philosophy
 - oF installation & Basics
 - oF Graphics
 - oF Animation
 - oF 3D
+- oF Vectors?
 - pd/OSC
 - your favorite DAW/OSC
 - oF/OSC